What is the Pupil Premium?

 There is no harm in applying for free-school meals even if it ends up that your child is not eligible for them - after all, it is better that all families apply so the school receives the maximum amount of funding possible to help the children.
 Please help us by clicking here to apply on-line - you will need your National Insurance number or Home Office number.

-How does the school spend its Pupil Premium and Catch-up funding?
+How does the school spend its Pupil Premium and Recovery/Catch-up funding?

 The Pupil Premium Strategy below lists the exact details for how we spend this money but, in short, we tend to use the money to help disadvantaged children in the following ways: